-As darkness sweeps around the globe in mid-November, 25,000 people in 50 cities worldwide will get up from their armchairs, slip on their red flashing armbands and pull on their running shoes to complete a 5km or 10km.
-Together, from Sydney to San Francisco, this global movement will light up the night as they hit the road to Run in the Dark.
+As darkness sweeps around the globe in mid-November, 25,000 people in 50 cities worldwide will get up from their armchairs, slip on their red flashing armbands and pull on their running shoes to complete a 5k or 10k run.

-For some that means gathering a group of friends or colleagues to train hard and get fit.
+For some that means gathering a group of friends or colleagues to train hard and get fit with a 5k or 10k run.
 For others it means building a team of experts to perform better.
-For us, at the Mark Pollock Trust, it means supporting Mark Pollock to deal with the ongoing impact of his catastrophic spinal cord injury
+For us, at the Mark Pollock Trust, it means supporting Mark to deal with the ongoing physical, psychological and financial impact of his catastrophic spinal cord injury.